ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.hm-rpc/README.md

 * (foxriver76) detect invalid params and log instead of crash

 ### 1.14.33 (2021-01-30)
-* (foxriver76) fix problems with CuxD and HMIP (fixes #307)
+* (foxriver76) fix problems with CuxD and HM-IP (fixes #307)
-* (foxriver76) more palces where we now log message on real errors instead of error object
+* (foxriver76) more places where we now log message on real errors instead of error object

 ### 1.14.32 (2021-01-29)
 * (foxriver76) revert received messages with invalid command